 - Over 150 intricate pumpkin faces to carveAmazing amount of patterns for carving – lots of faces including John Wayne, Herman Munster, Luke Skywalker, Charlie Brown, Fred Flintstone

-- 7 different pumpkin faces to carveIncluding silly pumpkin, pumpkin king, jolly pumpkin, and jester pumpkin and more pumpkin face patterns.
+- 21 different pumpkin faces to carveIncluding Frankenstein’s Monster, Skull-and-Crossbones, Silly Skeleton, Great Ape and more pumpkin face patterns.

 Halloween Trivia